-Master of Arts in Law (MA in Law), an online program.
+Master of Business, Law and Technology (MBLT) [Formely known as Master of Arts in Law (MA Law) prior to Spring 2024] an online program.

 C. The School is an affiliate of The Community Solution Education System, a charitable, tax-exempt entity identified under IRS regulations as a Type II supporting organization because it supports its affiliates, including the School, in the advancement and achievement of their missions.
 The Community Solution maintains its offices at 203 N. LaSalle Drive, Ste 1900, Chicago, IL 60601; its telephone number is (312) 379-1699.